-Personal locater beacons are being carried more often into remote areas.
-Be sure to register your PLB with RCMP in Pangnirtung or Qikiqtarjuaq before your trip.
-When activated, they send a distress signal to the Canadian Forces Base in Trenton, Ontario who will initiate a rescue from there.
-Once activated, the signal is non-reversible.
-PLBs should be used in a life-threatening situation only.
+Personal locator beacons (PLB) can also be carried into remote areas.
+When activated, they send a distress signal to the Canadian Forces in Trenton, Ontario who will initiate a rescue from there.
+Once activated, the signal is non-reversible; these are to be used in a life-threatening situation only.
 Make sure your PLB is properly registered by calling the Canadian Personal Emergency Beacon Registry in Ottawa at 613-992-0079 or online.

 Contact the Park Office in Pangnirtung (ph.
 867-473-2500) for more information on communications systems.